Is Your Prompt Poisoning Code? Defect Induction Rates and Security Mitigation Strategies: DISCUSSIONS

 This has important implications for both developers and LLM providers.
 For developers, writing high-quality prompts is a key security practice.
 Treating an LLM as a partner that requires clear specifications, rather than a “black box”that can guess intent from vague requests, can significantly reduce risks.
 For LLM providers, future models should improve their “safe default” behavior under uncertainty, such as by asking clarifying questions or choosing more conservative and secure implementations when requirements are unclear.

 While our findings are robust, this study has limitations.
 Our experiments focused on single, independent Python functions; generalizability to more complex projects and other languages requires further validation.
+Moreover, in real-world settings, low-quality prompts frequently arise within integrated development environments (IDEs) and agentic workflows, where incomplete, fragmented, or underspecified instructions may propagate across multiple steps and tools, potentially compounding their impact on the overall quality and security of generated code.
+These practical interactions remain underexplored and warrant systematic investigation.
 Future work could expand our benchmark to multi-module systems and explore how to fundamentally improve a model's robustness to vague prompts through fine-tuning.